VMBlakelock/saute-and-skewers-greekfood/README.md

 -  Contribute to the site to create a vast selection of interesting data.

 The website owner would like the website design to:
-- be clean and crisp looking with colors and a theme that portrays this.
+- be clean and crisp looking with colors and a theme that portrays Greek Culture.
-- have a carousel that creates an instant attraction to the site.
+- have Greek images that creates an instant attraction to the site.
 - have whitespace to create flow.
 - have a footer containing social media icon links.

 <hr>

 <img src="static/images/greek-restaurant.jpeg">